usgov/forget-the-king/README.md

 For imposing taxes on us without our consent:

-For depriving us of the benefits of trial by jury:
+For depriving us in many cases, of the benefit of Trial by Jury:

 For transporting us beyond seas to be tried for pretended offences: